 ADHD and Pregnancy: What you need to know

-Many women who have ADHD struggle with whether or not they should become pregnant and, once pregnant, how to get through their pregnancy.
-Others find themselves with an unplanned pregnancy.
+Many ADHD women struggle with whether or not they should become pregnant and, once pregnant, how to get through their pregnancy.
+Others find themselves with an unplanned pregnancy!
 Half of ALL pregnancies are unplanned, and this number is even higher among adhd women.
 So you are not alone if this is the case.

 This page has some tips to best take care of your mental health during pregnancy and resources designed to help you with common questions about ADHD and pregnancy.